FiatAccompli/Civ6Mods/SettingsManager/README.md

   after the setting value has changed.
 This is equivalent to adding a listener to `LuaEvents.ModSettingsManager_SettingValueChanged` and filtering to matching categoryName/settingName.
   If `callImmediately` is true, then `onChanged` will also be invoked with only the current setting value.

-#### Events

-* `LuaEvents.ModSettingsManager_SettingValueChange(categoryName, settingName, value)` -
-  Called when the setting value has been changed by the ui or programmatically.
-Allows setting objects to update their publicly exposed `Value` to the new value.
-You probably don't need to interact with this.
-* `LuaEvents.ModSettingsManager_SettingValueChanged(categoryName, settingName, value, oldValue)` -
-  Called *after* settings have had values updated via the ModSettingsManager_SettingValueChange event.
-  This is generally the only event you need to interact with.
-The convenience helper `AddChangedHandler` is the preferred way to interact with this event.
-* `LuaEvents.ModSettingsManager_UIReadyForRegistration()` - Called by the popup ui to trigger registration of settings.
-  You probably don't need to interact with this.
-Settings automatically handle this event.
-* `LuaEvents.ModSettingsManager_RegisterSetting(setting)` - Called by settings to register themselves with the ui.
-  You probably don't need to interact with this.
-Settings automatically handle this event.

 ### Setting Types